Skip to main content

 Hobbies: Running, reading, snuggling my cat and dog, bouldering, enjoying the outdoors

-Residency Reflection: The massive Med-Peds presence at IU and size of our program can't be beat!
-I love going to different rotations and nearly always working with another Med-Peds resident or fellow or staff who trained in Med-Peds.
+Residency Reflection: The massive med-peds presence at IU and size of our program can't be beat!
+I love going to different rotations and nearly always working with another med-peds resident or fellow or staff who trained in med-peds.
 I also love the huge breadth of experiences I can have here working at several hospitals each with different patient populations, and having a continuity clinic where I truly have continuity with my own patients.
 Another major plus is that our program leadership care about us as people and will work tirelessly to implement resident feedback.

 Read Bio